Hexagram 54 · ䷵

 Drawing out allotted time means acting after waiting.

-The sovereign Yi gave his daughter in marriage.
-The embroidered garments of the princess were not as gorgeous as those of the servingmaid.
-The moon that is nearly full brings good fortune.
+The sovereign I gave his daughter in marriage.
+The embroidered garments of the princess Were not as gorgeous As those of the servingmaid.
+The moon that is nearly full Brings good fortune.

 Small Image